rozek/lava-lamp-replacement/README.md

 ## Software ##

 The software for this project runs on an [Espruino](https://www.espruino.com/), a small microcontroler which may be programmed in JavaScript.
-By now, there is a whole [family of Espruino boards](https://www.espruino.com/Other+Boards) from which the [Original Espruino](https://www.espruino.com/Original) has been chosen (because it was in the author's trove and has a Micro-USB socket) - but you may also use a different board as well (such as the [Espruino Pico](https://www.espruino.com/Pico), which has a smaller size but is actually more performant than the "Original") if you modify the scripts (and the cabling) accordingly.
+By now, there is a whole [family of Espruino boards](https://www.espruino.com/Other+Boards) from which the [Original Espruino](https://www.espruino.com/Original) has been chosen (because it was in the author's trove and has a Micro-USB socket) - but you may also use a different board as well (such as the [Espruino Pico](https://www.espruino.com/Pico), which has a smaller size but is actually more performant than the "Original") if you modify the scripts (and the wiring) accordingly.

 ### Getting Started with the Espruino ###